haschka/emacs-fasta-mode/README.md

 ### How to use this

-Open `fasta-mode.el` in emacs and run `M-x eval-buffer` you than can open a fasta file and run `M-x fasta-mode` and you should get the sequence position a the current cursor position as well as the current sequence name written out in your mode-line
+Open `fasta-mode.el` in emacs and run `M-x eval-buffer`.
+You can now open a fasta file and run `M-x fasta-mode` and should get the sequence position at the current cursor position as well as the current sequence name written out in your mode-line

 You can probably add this in all kinds of ways to your emacs installation,